 9. August 2006

 Ivan Cleary’s celebrated tenure as Warriors coach started in diabolical circumstances: the club was docked four points for salary-cap breaches, before winning just four games in the first half of the season to put paid to their finals hopes.
-But the groundwork for the success that was to come over the next five seasons was laid in the closing rounds of 2006.
+But the groundwork for the success that was to come over the next five years was laid in the closing rounds of 2006.

 The Warriors grinded out a 12-10 win over Cronulla and swamped the previous year’s grand finalists North Queensland 26-0 at Mount Smart, before halting competition leaders Melbourne’s 11-match winning streak and inflicting the club’s only defeat at Olympic Park, a memorable 24-20 triumph.